phawd/GREENWIRE/README.md

 The `greenwire.menu_cli` module offers a verbose interactive interface with more than twenty options for fuzzing, scanning and dumping cards.
+It now also includes a file parser fuzzer for images and binaries.
 Invoke it via:

 ```bash